ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

    Performance sigma calibration: The thick black line gives the reliability (c.f., weather forecast verification) which should reach at least 80%.
 The thick grey line gives the mean change in spread between the unweighted and weighted 80% ranges as an indication of the weighting strength (if it reaches 1, the weighting has no effect on uncertainty).
-The smallest sigma (i.e., strongest weighting) with is not overconfident (reliability >= 80%) is selected.
+The smallest sigma (i.e., strongest weighting) which is not overconfident (reliability >= 80%) is selected.
 If the test fails (like in this example) the smallest sigma which comes closest to 80% will be indicated in the legend (but NOT automatically selected).

    .. _fig_climwip_6: